 Both of these pitches could lead to a win-win situation when the pitcher knows when to use and deliver them properly.
 Here is all that you need to know about the 2 seam and the 4 seam fastball.

 What is 2 seam fastball?

 A modified version of straight fastball pitch is a 2 seam fastball.
-The pace of the pitch is pretty fast and this ball has a late-breaking action due to variable pressure applied on the ball by index and middle fingers.
+The velocity of this pitch is pretty fast and this ball has a late-breaking action due to variable pressure applied on the ball by index and middle fingers.

 How to throw a 2 seam fastball

-Multiple gripping methods can be practiced for a 2 seam fastball.
-The most popular among them is the one in which both index and middle fingers are arranged in such a way that they are nearest to each other and the thumb is positioned on the leather with rearmost part of the thumb placed exactly at the base close to the seam.
+There are a few different ways to grip a 2 seam fastball.
+The most popular among them is the one in which both index and middle fingers are arranged so that they are nearest to each other, and the thumb is positioned on the leather with the rearmost part of the thumb placed precisely at the base close to the seam.

-Movement of the arm is the same as that of a 4 seam fastball, but the hand movement is marginally changed.
+The movement of the arm is the same as the 4 seam fastball, but the hand movement is marginally changed.
 Generally, the 2 seam pitch gathers extra movement when the pitcher enforces fingertip pressure or places the baseball far into the hand.
-Each of these methods makes the ball to move out of the hand away from the center and the pitcher, identical to the movement of a change-up.
+Each of these methods makes the ball move out of the hand away from the center and the pitcher, identical to the movement of a change-up.

 4 Seam Fastball